The oriented chromatic number of random graphs of bounded degree: Range of Possible Values of the Oriented Chromatic Number

 \section{Range of Possible Values of the Oriented Chromatic Number}

-In this section, we adapt an argument of {\L}uczak~\cite{tL91b} who proved that for every $p=\frac{d}{n}$ with $d < n^{1/6-\varepsilon}$, the chromatic number of $\mathcal{G}(n,p)$ is concentrated in an interval of length two.
+In this section, we adapt an argument of {\L}uczak~\cite{Lu91b} who proved that for every $p=\frac{d}{n}$ with $d < n^{1/6-\varepsilon}$, the chromatic number of $\mathcal{G}(n,p)$ is concentrated in an interval of length two.
 (We note that our adaptation is closely based on that of Achlioptas and Moore~\cite{AM04}.)
-We prove a weaker result for $\vec{\mathcal{C}}(n,d)$ and $\vec{\mathcal{M}}(n,m=cn)$, showing that a.a.s. their chromatic numbers are concentrated in an interval of length linear in the number of colours.
+We prove a weaker result for $\vec{\mathcal{C}}(n,d)$, showing that there is $k=k(d)$ such that, conditioned on being an orientation of a simple graph, a.a.s.~the oriented chromatic number of $\vec{C} \sim \vec{\mathcal{C}}(n,d)$ is concentrated in an interval of length linear in $k$, as well as an analogous result for $\vec{\mathcal{M}}(n,d)$.

 We start with a result regarding the oriented chromatic number of sparse digraphs.